 Revenues were more than the budgeted amounts primarily because property tax and sales tax revenues received were greater than originally anticipated.
-Expenditures increased also in some of the funds primarily due to increased employment costs.
+Expenditures remained consistent with the prior period spending level.

 Proprietary Funds.
-The City's proprietary funds provide the same type of information found in the governmentwide statements but in more detail.
-Unrestricted net position of the Utility Fund at the end of the fiscal year is \$942,911.
-The total growth in net position for the Utility fund was \$473,080 including a prior period adjustment of \$2,426 due to a recalculation of beginning balance of net pension liability, deferred outflows, and deferred inflows.
+The City's proprietary funds provide the same type of information found in the government-wide statements but in more detail.
+Unrestricted net position of the Utility Fund at the end of the fiscal year is \$1,514,202.
+The total growth in net position for the Utility fund was \$667,472.
 Other factors concerning the finances of these two funds have already been addressed in the discussion of the City's business-type activities.